watson-intu/self-docs/workshops-devcon/Workshop2-CustomizingTheConversationService/lab-docs/workshop_2.md

 6. Return to the [Intu Gateway](https://rg-gateway.mybluemix.net/).

 7. Click on Manage => Services => Choose the appropriate Organization and Group => edit ConversationV1.
-If the *self_domain* key is still present, edit the value to point to your new Convesration workspace.
+If the *self_domain* key is still present, edit the value to point to your new Conversation workspace.
 If the *self_domain* key is absent, => Click on the + sign.
 For the key field make it *self_domain* and for the value field make it your workspace id.

 8. Click save.